 The IRPE office provides required services for institutional research, planning, and effectiveness.
 In the area of research, the IRPE office prepares analyses, surveys, and reports regarding numerous University areas for federal agencies, state agencies, non-governmental external agencies, and the University.
-In the areas of institutional planning and effectiveness, the IRPE office coordinates activities which include providing information to the various divisions and units of the University; maintaining the Performance and Evaluation Dashboard assisting with assessment of program outcomes in some programs; surveying students, alumni, and employers; and reviewing the effectiveness and planning documentation for existing, new and revised programs.
+In the areas of institutional planning and effectiveness, the IRPE office coordinates activities which include providing information to the various divisions and units of the University; maintaining the HOMER system, which documents the effectiveness of each academic, administrative, educational support, research, and community service unit's program-level activities; surveying students, alumni, and employers; and reviewing the effectiveness and planning documentation for existing, new and revised programs.
 The IRPE office publishes the results of online surveys and provides the Troy Fact Book of demographic information online and in print format.
 In addition, the IRPE office serves as the liaison with the Alabama Commission on Higher Education (ACHE) and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).